AGhost-7/herman/readme.md

 front-bitbucket -> { type: 'mercurial' } -> backend-mercurial
 ```

-Data is sent into a queue using the amqp protocol (rabbitmq) to allow
+Data is sent into a work queue using the amqp protocol (rabbitmq) to allow
 to scale out more build servers.
+It is also possible to persist the events
+using rabbitmq.